priss-zilla/NASA-AWSoM-Validation-Project/README.md

 Number of full time employees for that location
 GK can hire me through CUA to pay me additional amount.
 Within CUA is too ex.

+Looking at fluctuations is for 4-5 days of data.
+Smoothing out is to look at longer trend.
+If not, we would use minutes data set rather than hourly average.
+Plot all the scattered data points with the smooth curves to check for artificial interpolations.
+Points are sparse likely because they are hourly averages.
+Orbit-average data used for drivers merge.
+Sinusoidal points for temperature at 08-25 is likely artificial.
+No point using hourly average as it makes data worse.
+Datasets not continuous,so prone to errors in analysis.
+Theoretically, awsom ahould be more accurate.
+Next step: Apply Euclidean distances and DTW.